 83. What should you do in the case of a herniated cuff?

-Deflate/re-inflate, then try to pass a suction catheter to determine if cuff is herniated.
+Deflate and re-inflate the cuff; then, you can try to pass a suction catheter to determine if the cuff is herniated

-84. What should you do in the case of the tip of the tube is on the tracheal wall?
+84. What should you do if the tip of the endotracheal tube is on the tracheal wall?

 85. What should you do if there is a mucus plug?

-Lavage, try to pass a suction catheter, then resort to extubation.
+Lavage, try to pass a suction catheter and then resort to extubation